Meat Floss (Dambu Nama) – Low Carb Africa

 👩🍳 Frequently asked questions

-Meat floss has many different uses – you can eat it as a snack, add it to salads, put it over rice, or even make it into wraps or sandwiches.
+Meat floss has many different uses – you can eat it as a snack, add it to salads, put it over rice, pasta, couscous, or even make it into wraps or sandwiches.

-While some meat floss recipes call for sugar or sweetener, this recipe is made without sugar—all you need is beef, spices, peanut oil, and onions.
+While some meat floss recipes call for sugar or sweetener, this recipe is made without sugar.
 It’s sugar-free, low-carb, high-protein, and super delicious!

 Dambu nama, a common dish in Nigeria, is also known as dried beef floss in English.